-When you do some “login stuff” nowadays you may stumbled upon the terms AuthN and AuthZ.
-Maybe you wondered what these “N” and “Z” means?
-Short answer:
+When you do some “login stuff” nowadays you may stumble upon the terms AuthN and AuthZ.
+Maybe you have wondered what the letters “N” and “Z” mean?
+The short answer:

 - AuthN stands for Authentication, and

 - AuthZ stands for Authorization.

 That’s easy right?
-We’re done for this blog post 🙃
+I guess we’re done for this blog post 🙃

 Authentication vs. Authorization

-But what is the difference of these two terms?
-Is it not the same?
-Short answer: No, it isn’t!
+But what is the difference between these two terms?
+Are they not the same?
+The short answer: No, they aren’t!

 Authentication is all about who you are.A simple example is when you type a username and password somewhere.
 A more complex scenario would be when you buy a TLS certificate or when you go to a notary to show your identity card.

-So authentication is the process of verify that you are the person you are pretending to be.
+So, authentication is the process of verifying that you are the person you are claiming to be.

 Authorization is all about what you are allowed to do.
-In the most simple form you are allowed to clone a Git repository and push into it, but you are not authorized to delete branches in that repository.
-Authorization must be granted by an entity which have more rights (is privileged) than you.
-Eg. when you want to buy a new laptop you request this to your boss and she authorizes this by granting or declining it.
+A simple example would be that you are allowed to clone a Git repository and push into it, but you are not authorized to delete branches in that repository.
+Authorization must be granted by an entity which has more rights (is privileged) than you.
+For example, when you want to buy a new laptop you ask your boss and she authorizes this by granting or declining your request.

-So authorization is the process of verify what you are allowed to do.
+So, authorization is the process of verifying what you are allowed to do.

 Authentication can be used without authorization but vice versa is not possible.
-To authorize someone or something – not only natural persons may be authenticated or authorized, but also entities like computers, servers, APIs, etc. – it is required to authenticate first to know who you grant or decline access (authorize).
-Eg. when you walk around in a large factory there may be restricted areas with a security guard protecting it.
+To authorize someone or something – not only natural persons may be authenticated or authorized, but also entities like computers, servers, APIs, etc. – it is required to first authenticate first in order to know who you can grant or decline access to (authorize).
+For example, when you walk around in a large factory there may be restricted areas with a security guard protecting it.
 You must show him your corporate identity card for authentication.
-Then the guard looks up in some system, if you are allowed to access that ares (authorization) and grants or declines that you go on.
+Then the guard looks up in some system if you are allowed to access that area (authorization) and grants or declines you entry.